 In the second mode, only basic views are output (Figure 8).
 The encoding result is one or more atlases with only complete views.

-Figure 8: View selection behavior of the view labeler when additional views are not enabled
+Figure 8: View selection behavior of the view labeler when semi-basic and additional views are not enabled